Things to know before buying a car

 Your car payment, including principal, interest, and insurance, should total no more than 10 to 15% of your monthly income.
 Sound like too much math?
 No worries.
-To figure out the right payment, check out an online payment calculator to make the math easier.
+To figure out the right payment, check out an online payment calculator.

 Pro tip: Once you’ve determined the amount you believe you can afford for a car payment, take it for a test drive.
 Set it aside in a savings account for a few months.
 If you can do this and still pay your bills, you know the monthly payment amount works.
 Bonus — you’ve also saved up a down payment!

 Is now a good time to buy a car?

 The answer may be yes, or it may be no. It helps to consider market conditions.
 Is the vehicle you are looking for offered at a good deal?
 If you’re financing, what are the current interest rates?